Former Alaska bank employee sentenced to 10 years in brazen $4.3 million theft

 CLICK HERE TO GET THE FOX NEWS APP

-Valenzuela was not given any credit for the time he served in Mexico after his conviction for smuggling cash, guns and ammunition during his getaway, U.S. prosecutors said in a statement.
+Valenzuela was not given any credit for the time he served in Mexico after his conviction for smuggling cash, guns and ammunition during his getaway, U.S. prosecutors said.
 He was extradited to Alaska last year and pleaded guilty to the bank theft in January.

 Valenzuela stashed $500,000 in Washington but the money has never been recovered, authorities said.